LEARN JAPANESE WITH PIMSLEUR

 Amino is a good social network

-It's not just because I hate the way the social network and its users harm me that I'm going to say only bad things about it.
-I remember a few years ago I always dreamed of a social network otaku, I even saw some initiatives, but none successful.
+It's not just because I hate the way social media and its users harm me that I'm going to say only bad things about it.
+I remember that a few years ago I always dreamed of a otaku social network, I even saw some initiatives, but none successful.

-Amino has thousands of specific interest communities, millions of users who share the same taste as you.
-A community chat to interact in real time with other users, thousands of GIFs, Images and interesting content.
+Amino has thousands of communities of specific interests, millions of users who share the same tastes as you.
+A community chat to interact in real time with other users, thousands of GIFs, images and interesting content.

-The most unpleasant thing is the fact that they copy articles from my site and from others, strongly harming the growth of Suki Desu.
-Otherwise, I have nothing to say about the social network, I just wish it would not rank its articles on Google, but I doubt they will, because the human greed it's big.
+The most unpleasant thing is the fact that they copy articles from my site and others, severely harming the growth of Suki Desu.
+Other than that, I have nothing to say about the social network, I just wish they wouldn't rank their articles on Google, but I doubt they will do that, because human greed is great.

 It's like the saying goes, the rich get richer and the poor get poorer.